-Select the interface to which the VLAN will be attached.
-Enter a unique name for your VLAN (Cf. section Allowed names).
-You may also enter a description.
-Color assigned to the VLAN.
-This field allows specifying the value to be associated with the VLAN in packets passing through the network.
+Parent interface Select the interface to which the VLAN will be attached.
+Name Enter a unique name for your VLAN (Cf. section Allowed names).
+Comments You may also enter a description.
+Color Color assigned to the VLAN.
+VLAN IDs This field allows specifying the value to be associated with the VLAN in packets passing through the network.
 This tag identifies the VLAN and is used at the Ethernet level.
 It must be unique and be any value between 1 and 4094 inclusive.
-This CoS (Class of Service field) priority will then be imposed for all packets sent by the VLAN.
-Determine whether the VLAN should be defined as an external or internal (protected) interface.
+Priority (CoS) This CoS (Class of Service field) priority will then be imposed for all packets sent by the VLAN.
+This interface is Determine whether the VLAN should be defined as an external or internal (protected) interface.